chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 As stated earlier, MFX relies a lot on URL rewriting.
 So we have to setup Apache accordingly.

-Create a `.htaccess` file at the root level of your website and paste these lines in it:
+Create a `.htaccess` file inside the `application` folder and paste these lines in it:

 ```
 <IfModule mod_rewrite.c>